-He writes regularly for Halsbury's Law Exchange, Criminal Law and Justice Weekly, Criminal Bar Quarterly and other publications.
+He writes regularly for Halsbury's Law Exchange, Criminal Law Review, Criminal Law and Justice Weekly, Criminal Bar Quarterly, Archbold Review and other publications.
 A summary of his writing can be found here.

 Dan is qualified to undertake public access work.
 Please click here for more details.